Errol Theunissen

 New Blood Art Commentary

-The pleasure in these works is quiet and physical.
-Crisps.
-Cartoons.
+The pleasure in Errol’s works is quiet and physical.
+Crisps, cartoons, pizza, a paddling pool.
 A dog pressed against your ribs.
 The kind of domestic safety that builds slowly, day after day, until it becomes a world.
-The emotional density of being safe, where the body is supported, and nothing has to be said.
+The emotional density of being safe, where the body is supported and nothing has to be said.

 Guest Curator - What Artists Like 2